When Declaring Bankruptcy – Can I travel overseas?

 What Happens to My Credit Rating?

-It is a common misconception in Australia that your credit rating will never recover from bankruptcy.
+It is a common misconception in Queensland that your credit rating will never recover from bankruptcy.

 The fact is, after just 5 years your credit rating slate is wiped clean and you can start again.